-Subpulmonary outlet defects (5 to 7% in the US; about 30% in Far Eastern countries) occur in the ventricular septum immediately under the pulmonary valve.
+Subpulmonary outlet defects (5 to 7% in the United States; about 30% in Far Eastern countries) occur in the ventricular septum immediately under the pulmonary valve.
 These defects are often referred to as supracristal, conoseptal, or doubly committed subarterial defects and are frequently associated with aortic leaflet prolapse into the defect, causing aortic regurgitation.

 Inlet defects (5 to 8%) are bordered superiorly by the tricuspid annulus and are located posterior to the membranous septum.
 These defects are sometimes referred to as atrioventricular septal-type defects.

-Smaller defects, also referred to as restrictive ventricular septal defects, limit the flow of blood and the transmission of high pressure to the right heart.
+Restrictive ventricular septal defects, which are smaller defects, limit the flow of blood and the transmission of high pressure to the right heart.
 Small VSDs result in a relatively small left-to-right shunt, and pulmonary artery pressure is normal or minimally elevated.
-Heart failure (HF), pulmonary hypertension, and Eisenmenger syndrome do not develop.
-Moderate VSDs result in intermediate manifestations.
+Heart failure, pulmonary hypertension, and Eisenmenger syndrome do not develop.

-Moderate to large VSDs produce a holosystolic murmur that is present by age 2 to 3 wk; S2 is usually narrowly split with an accentuated pulmonary component.
-An apical diastolic rumble (due to increased flow through the mitral valve) and findings of HF (eg, tachypnea, dyspnea with feeding, failure to thrive, gallop, crackles, hepatomegaly) may be present.
-In moderate high-flow VSDs, the murmur is often very loud and accompanied by a thrill (grade 4 or 5 murmur).
+Moderate VSDs produce a holosystolic murmur that is present by age 2 to 3 weeks; S2 is usually narrowly split with an accentuated pulmonary component.
+An apical diastolic rumble (due to increased flow through the mitral valve) and findings of heart failure (eg, tachypnea, dyspnea with feeding, failure to thrive, gallop, crackles, hepatomegaly) may be present.
+In moderate, high-flow VSDs, the murmur is often very loud and accompanied by a thrill (grade 4 or 5 murmur).
 With large defects allowing equalization of left ventricular and right ventricular pressures, the systolic murmur is often attenuated.

 Diagnosis of ventricular septal defect is suggested by clinical examination, supported by chest x-ray and ECG, and established by echocardiography.